Add a contact form to any static site.

 Works on hosts that only serve files.

-Static hosts cannot process POST requests themselves.
-The fix is to send the POST to a form backend built for that job.
+Static hosts cannot process POST requests themselves — they only serve files.
+The fix is to send the browser's POST straight to a form backend built for that job, so nothing runs on your host.

 <form action="https://splitforms.com/api/submit" method="POST">